SurfaceJS/surface/packages/web-router/readme.md

 ];
 ```

-The URL http://localhost/user/42 will produces some like:
+The URL <http://localhost/user/42> will produces some like:

 ```ts
 { id: 42 }
 ```

 ### Custom Constraints and Transformers

-You also can provide your own custom constraints implementeing the interface `IRouteParameterConstraints` and/or custom transformers implementeing the interface IRouteParameterTransformers` and registering on the router instance.
+You also can provide your own custom constraints implementing the interface `IRouteParameterConstraints` and/or custom transformers implementing the interface IRouteParameterTransformers` and registering on the router instance.

 ```ts
 import type { IRouteParameterConstraint, IRouteParameterTransformer } from "@surface/web-router";